Nicole215/outdoor_queens/README.md

 6. Integrate Stripe Checkout
    - Use the Stripe library to implement payment functionality in your application.
    - Set up a checkout session in your views to handle payments, specifying the success and cancel URLs.

+## Development
+The following options are available to work with this code or run in a local environment.

+### Fork
+- Log into GitHub and navigate to the repository you want to fork.
+- Click the Fork button in the top-right corner.
+- Choose a different owner if needed.
+- Click Create Fork to confirm.
+- The repository is now copied to your account, ready to be cloned or modified.

+### Clone
+- Log into GitHub and navigate to the repository you want to clone.
+- Click the Code button and copy the URL (HTTPS, SSH, or GitHub CLI).
+- Open your terminal and navigate to the folder where you want the repository.
+- Run the command git clone <repository-url>.
+- The repository is now downloaded to your local machine and ready to be worked on.